 Under the Climate Act, State agencies will be required to promulgate rules and regulations to ensure compliance with the statewide emissions reduction limits.
 To mitigate the risk of economic and emissions leakage, governments that implement large-scale industrial emission-reduction regimes tend to design such systems with special accommodations for EITE industries.
-For example, jurisdictions that otherwise assign a price per ton of carbon-dioxide equivalent emitted (e.g., a cap-and-trade system) might provide special emission allowances to EITE emitters (State of California, Western Climate Alliance) while other systems may compensate certain industries for some of the cost of their carbon liability (Australia).3
+For example, jurisdictions that otherwise assign a price per ton of carbon-dioxide equivalent (CO2e) emitted (e.g., a cap-and-invest system) might provide emission allowances at no cost to EITE emitters (State of California) while other systems may compensate certain industries for some of the cost of their carbon liability (Australia).3

-In cases where the primary risk of leakage is not an emissions price but the cost of energy, similarly, policies can also be designed to reduce the cost of energy for EITE industries, such as through discounted electricity rates.4 Within New York, certain industries are similarly supported with low-cost hydropower or power proceed allocations from NYPA, or with discount programs offered by utilities who are seeking to add more price-sensitive industrial energy consumers to their portfolios.
+In cases where the primary risk of leakage is not an emissions price but the cost of energy, similarly, policies can also be designed to reduce the cost of energy for EITE industries, such as through discounted electricity rates.4 Within New York, certain industries are similarly supported with low-cost hydropower or power proceed allocations from the New York Power Authority (NYPA), or with discount programs offered by utilities who are seeking to add more price-sensitive industrial energy consumers to their portfolios.

-This draft Scoping Plan includes both of those potential sources of leakage.
-To the extent that the strategies in this Plan will lead to increased energy costs, this draft Plan identifies mitigation strategies that would proactively reduce the risk of leakage in EITE industries by relying on incentive-oriented approaches such as financial and technical assistance programs and low-carbon procurement incentives, as described in more detail in the Industry chapter.
+The Scoping Plan includes both of those potential sources of leakage.
+To the extent that the strategies in this Plan will lead to increased energy costs, the Plan identifies mitigation strategies that would proactively reduce the risk of leakage in EITE industries by relying on incentive-oriented approaches such as financial and technical assistance programs and low-carbon procurement incentives, as described in more detail in the Chapter 14.
+Industry.